RainerAtSpirit/raineratspirit.github.com/_posts/2013-01-19-more-about-rest-in-sharepoint.md

 but regardless if Microsoft will fulfill my small wish list or not, luckily you can get JayData running on SharePoint 2010 and SharePoint 2013 by using `_vti_bin/listdata.svc` as of today.

+**Update:**: As Thomas pointed out since the Feb.
+5th update to the [validation policies] IE8 is no longer a requirement for SharePoint app.

  In order to get you started here are links to two example sites that will allow you to get hands-on.
 Both require that you know your way around in a browser console :), so pick up your favorite one and give it a try.